netsec-ethz/scion-apps/_examples/shttp/README.md

 bin/example-shttp-fileserver
 ```

-See '[Environment](../../README.md#Environment)' on how to set the dispatcher and sciond environment variables.
+See '[Environment](../../README.md#Environment)' on how to set the dispatcher and sciond environment variables in the server's AS.

 Build `scion-bat` as a client for `example-shttp-fileserver`: